sin2000/zdownloader/README.md

 ```

 Zdownloader can power off system on download finish.
 For that zdownloader uses
-`sudo shutdown --no-wall -P +2` command which should execute without any passwords.
+- for Linux: `sudo shutdown --no-wall -P +2` command which should execute without any passwords,
+- for Windows: `shutdown /s /t 120` command.

 #### applog_\*.log files:
 Zdownloader saves everything from standard output to rotated log files: